 I, Israel R. Garcia, ATP. went into business with a single goal in mind: to provide the highest level of personalized client service possible.
 Simply put, I care about each one of my clients.
 You will always be receive the attention of a professional staff member; who will have the proper experience to give you the right advice.
 If you would like to develop a relationship with a Business Consultant that will know your name, get to know mine.

-BUSINESS SOLUTIONS is proud of our reputation for going beyond the scope of other business firms.
+ACCSOL, INC. is committed to providing a complete range of professional tax and business services, at affordable fees.
+We pledge to create an environment that will cause every one of our clients to view us as a trusted business advisor.
+ACCSOL, INC. is proud of our reputation for going beyond the scope of other business firms.
 We care and we show it.
 Call on us for any business, tax or financial question and we will give you a clear concise answer.

 Israel R. Garcia

 35 years experience in Bookkeeping, Financial and Tax Consulting & Tax Return Preparation for Individuals and business entities.

 - Extensive experience with diverse types of business entities.

 Member of: Texas Association of Financial and Tax Specialists, American Society of Accounting Professionals, National Society of Accountants

 35+ years experience in international trade, extensive experience in international banking, and Mexican Commercial Code.

 Education: Degree in Business Administration from Universidad Autonoma de Tamaulipas.